 The good news coming out of the pandemic is that given the overwhelming support from employees and most employers for continuing the semi-remote corporate lifestyle, we don’t expect these happiness-driven lifestyle preferences to revert to pre-pandemic positions.
 The only thing stopping them from becoming reality will be the way their employers respond.

-In order to retain and recruit a productive and happy workforce, it will be important for employers to provide not only the flexibility of hybrid work, but also the tools to make it possible for them to do so.
+In order to retain and recruit a productive and happy workforce, it will be important for employers to provide not only the flexibility of hybrid work, but also the tools to make it possible for mothers and fathers to do so.
 Think about how important it is to have access to hot desks, collaborative spaces, high-quality video conferencing and the ability to easily book spaces for hourly or daily use.
 All of these fairly simple concepts are critical to ensuring that whether at home or the office, teams can remain productive and efficient.

 But even with all the benefits that remote and hybrid work provide for parents and all employees, employers still need to maintain visibility and control of their processes and assets.
 Specifically, with so many people and devices coming and going from the office every day, they need to know how space is being used, with an emphasis on how their teams are using shared spaces such as conference rooms or common social areas.
 This will help them optimize their space (and lease terms) over time to foster both productivity and office culture.
 Similarly, they need to keep a close eye on suddenly always-moving assets such as laptops – not only for inventory counting, but also to ensure they’re in good working order, receiving important security updates, and interacting with personal and public networks responsibly.